Collado Villalba

-I.E.S Lázaro Cárdenas of Collado Villalba conducts an annual student exchange program with Burlington High School in Burlington, Massachusetts.
-It has been managed by Professor Ramón José García Rubio for over 20 years.
-I.E.S María Guerrero has also started an exchange with Minervaskolan High School of Umeå, located 600 kilometres north of Stockholm, in Sweden.
-In addition to this school-to-school exchange, the municipality has been twinned since 1991 with the French city of Bègles, located in the Bordeaux metropolitan area in Southwestern France.

 Public transport

 Train

 Collado Villalba has its own train station, which gives service to lines C-3a (Aranjuez - El Escorial - Santa María de la Alameda), C-8 (Guadalajara - Cercedilla) and C-10 (Aeropuerto T-4 - Villalba) of Cercanías Madrid.
 It also gives service to long distance trains going to Salamanca, Ávila or Valladolid.

 Bus

 Collado Villalba has many bus lines, most of them connecting the town with Madrid.